The History of St Jude’s Church

 During the early 1990s, when Fr Cassidy began to be impaired by Parkinson’s Disease, Fr Rufus Halley, a Columban Father, was attached to St Jude’s to help out.
 He went back to the Philippines, where he was assassinated in August 2001.
 He was followed by Fr Mark Lagorio, who took over the running of the parish in 1993 before Fr Cassidy died in 1995.
 Fr Mark remained with us until late 1999.
 Fr Anthony Talbot was Parish Priest from 1999 until Fr Frank Rowe was appointed in September 2004.
 When Fr Frank retired at the end of 2009 due to ill health, the Archbishop asked Fr Christopher Fitzpatrick to take us under his wing and the new parish of St Dunstan’s and St Jude’s was established from the beginning of 2010.

 Fr Christopher Fitzpatrick moved to become Parish Priest at English Martys in Rugby and Fr Philip Harrop was appointed as Parish Priest in 2013.
-Fr Philip Harrop is also the current Dean of South Birmingham.
+Fr Philip Harrop was also the current Dean of South Birmingham.
 Fr Roger Peck assisted as Curate between 2013 and 2016 before becoming Parish Priest at Our Lady and St Hubert in Warley.
-Then Fr Simon Baker joined us as Curate between 2016 and 2020 before moving to assist as a Curate at St Austin's in Stafford.

 During December 2018 to February 2019, church underwent some refurbishment work with the walls being painted, new carpet laid and improved lighting installed.